yasming/Stooq_Integration_Laravel_Api/README.md

 ```

-- Get informations from makert to specific a specific quot
+- Get informations from makert to a specific quot

 ```